2022 Major League Baseball postseason: (5) San Diego Padres vs. (6) Philadelphia Phillies

 The Phillies defeated the Padres in five games to return to the World Series for the first time since 2009.

 Game 1 was a pitcher’s duel between Philadelphia’s Zack Wheeler and San Diego’s Yu Darvish, which was won by the former as he pitched seven innings of shutout ball as the Phillies shutout the Padres.
 In Game 2, the Phillies jumped out to a 4-0 lead in the top of the second, but the Padres rallied with eight unanswered runs in part thanks to home runs from Brandon Drury, Manny Machado, and Josh Bell, evening the series headed to Philadelphia.
 In Game 3, Kyle Schwarber hit his second home run of the series as the Phillies regained the series lead.
 Game 4 was an offensive shootout between both teams, which was won by the Phillies as Schwarber hit his third homer of the series and Rhys Hoskins homered twice, which gave the Phillies a 3–1 series lead.
 In Game 5, the Padres led 3-2 after the seventh inning and were six outs away from sending the series back to San Diego, but it was quickly erased by Bryce Harper, who hit a two-run homer in the bottom of the eighth to put the Phillies back in the lead for good, securing the pennant.

 With the win, the Phillies became the first sixth-seeded team in MLB history to reach the World Series, due to the new playoff format that started with this postseason.
-Bryce Harper of the Phillies was named NLCS MVP.
+Bryce Harper was named NLCS MVP.
+The Phillies would return to the NLCS the next year, but were upset by the 84-win Arizona Diamondbacks in seven games after being five innings away from the pennant in Game 7.

 During this series, brothers Aaron Nola of the Phillies, and Austin Nola of the Padres became the first pair of brothers to face each other as pitcher and batter in the MLB postseason.